-Strutting into the E-Lounge like a supermodel on the catwalk wearing dark sunglasses, a pencil skirt, and long hair flowing like dark silk, Mary Jane cocked her head seeing the Planet Lady, thrust her index finger in the air, and twirled it like a lasso while turning three-sixty signaling me to follow.
+Strutting into the E-Lounge like a supermodel on the catwalk wearing dark sunglasses, a pencil skirt, and long hair flowing like dark silk, Mary Jane cocked her head seeing the Planet Lady, thrust her index finger in the air, and twirled it like a lasso while turning one-eighty signaling me to follow.

 I looked at the Planet Lady.
 “Gotta go.”

 Exiting the door in a rush, I stopped as Mary Jane turned to me pointing at the building.
 “Dude, that lady is nuts.”

 I pointed my thumb back at the lounge.
 “Don’t I know it.
 She’s been talking my head off.”

 Mary Jane dug through her purse pulling out a crumpled, quadruple folded paper and then adjusted her sunglasses.
 “I gotta drop this paper in my teacher’s box over by the cafeteria.
 Let’s turn this paper in and roll.
 I don’t feel like class.”